mathieudutour/svg-path-visualizer/README.md

 → **[SVG Path Visualizer 📐](https://svg-path-visualizer.netlify.app)**

-I've been working with SVGs for some time and always struggled understanding the path data syntax so I figured I'd build a visualizer for it.
+I've been working with SVGs for some time and always struggled to understand the path data syntax so I figured I'd build a visualizer for it.

-Enter a SVG path data (the string inside the `d` attribute) to visualize it and discover all its different commands.
+Enter an SVG path data (the string inside the `d` attribute) to visualize it and discover all its different commands.

 ![SVG Path Visualizer 📐](./docs/screenshot.png "SVG Path Visualizer 📐")